Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Initiatives for Sustainability Over Entire Supply Chain

-With regard to the environment, CO2 reductions, recycling of resources including waste, and control of chemical substances is demanded in our Green Procurement Guidelines.
-For conflict minerals, we ask suppliers to be responsible in their procurement of resources and raw materials.
-Once a year we conduct a survey on conflict materials with the cooperation of all our suppliers.
+For conflict minerals, we ask suppliers to be responsible in their procurement of resources and raw materials, and once a year, we conduct a survey on conflict minerals with the cooperation of all suppliers.

 Supplier Sustainability Guidelines